manthanank/learn-rxjs/README.md

 [Back to top⤴️](#contents)

 ### Filtering Operators

+These operators allow you to filter the values emitted by Observables.
+Some of the most commonly used filtering operators are:

+- audit
+- auditTime
+- debounce
+- debounceTime
+- distinct
+- distinctUntilChanged
+- distinctUntilKeyChanged
+- elementAt
+- filter
+- first
+- ignoreElements
+- last
+- sample
+- sampleTime
+- single
+- skip
+- skipLast
+- skipUntil
+- skipWhile
+- take
+- takeLast
+- takeUntil
+- takeWhile
+- throttle
+- throttleTime

 **audit** - Ignores source values for a duration determined by another Observable, then emits the most recent value from the source Observable, then repeats this process.